 Tanzanian Lake Victoria

-The Amazon Hope Medical Programme began in 2002, steadily growing each year so that by 2013 the program was working in six river basins (Amazon, Manití, Ucayali, Puinahua, Tigre and Marañón).
+The Amazon Hope Medical Programme began in 2002, expanding its reach steadily year on year so that by 2013 it was working in six river basins (Amazon, Manití, Ucayali, Puinahua, Tigre and Marañón).

-As a result of this successful collaboration, in 2017, this work was expanded to coincide with the arrival of Vine Trust’s latest medical ship, the MV Forth Hope.
+In 2017, and as a result of this successful collaboration, this work was expanded to coincide with the arrival of Vine Trust’s new medical ship, the MV Forth Hope.